Suped

 Use the cause of the disappearance to set the right expectation.

-No sender-side fix exists.
-Watch new messages and compare across brands.
+No sender-side control exists.
+Watch newly received messages and compare unrelated brands.

 Domain failure

-BIMI remains hidden until the failed requirement is corrected.
+BIMI remains hidden until the failed authentication or certificate requirement is corrected.

-For a domain-specific issue, restoration begins only after the failed requirement is fixed and Gmail sees a new message that passes its checks.
-DNS TTL, receiver caching, and certificate validation all affect the visible result.
-A fixed record does not update every Gmail inbox instantly.
+For a domain-specific issue, restoration begins only after the failed requirement is fixed and Gmail receives a new message that passes its checks.
+DNS TTL and receiver caching affect timing.
+Gmail must also retrieve the hosted files and validate the certificate again, so a corrected record does not update every inbox immediately.

 If the logo remains missing after authentication is clean, compare the issue with common Gmail-specific BIMI cases such as a BIMI logo missing despite a certificate, or normal BIMI setup time after a fresh implementation.